Updated: Jul 25, 2022

 Conventional travel is a struggle at the moment.
 Cabana’s ‘mobile hotel amenities’ mean consumers can work remotely, travel, and stay out of public accommodation at the same time.
 The startup has been converting cargo vans into comfortable and well-equipped mobile-hotels, accessible to rent through the Cabana apps.
 Between stays, the vans are thoroughly sanitized and prepared for new occupants.

-A recent $3.5m investment means the company can expand their business beyond Seattle.
+A recent $3.5m investment means the company can expand their business beyond the Seattle tech hub.
 What may have been a small startup on the west coast may soon be a new national form of travel.

 The headline you need?
-Seattle, the tech hub of the Pacific Northwest
+'Leaders of the Seattle tech hub'

 Despite the endless ventures coming out of Seattle, some tech investors suggest that many innovative companies, including a few would-be unicorns, aren't telling their stories well enough.
 Indeed, tech PR is the missing key to the city’s success.
 As it happens, we can help you with that.

-Is your innovative company looking to build your brand?
-Get in touch with a tech public relations agency for Seattle, USA
+Is your Seattle tech hub startup looking to build your brand?
+Get in touch with a tech public relations expert for Seattle, USA